sandipanpaul06/PULSe/README.md

   * --p: Percentage of positives in the unlabeled set (testcase 0 only)
   * --up: Unlabeled positive filename prefix (testcase 0 only)
   * --un: Unlabeled negative filename prefix (testcase 0 only)
-  * --emp: Empirical filename (testcase 1 only)
-  * --C: C parameter for logistic regression (testcase 1 only)
-  * --L1: L1 parameter logistic regression (testcase 1 only)

 * 1.3.2.
 Example run with sample image dataset file: